wireapp/wire-server/docs/src/developer/developer/pr-guidelines.md

 ## Schema migrations

+Don't delete columns that are still used by versions that are deployed.
+If you delete columns then the old version will fail in the deployment process.
+Rather than deleting keep the unused columns around and comment them as being discontinued in the schema migration code.

-If a cassandra schema migration has been added then
+If a cassandra schema migration has been added then add this to the checklist:

  - [ ] Run **`make git-add-cassandra-schema`** to update the cassandra schema documentation